“Integrity is not a feeling; it is a result of a repeatable process.” – Paul Mindra

 Executive Summary

 The most dangerous border in 2026 is not the one guarded by customs agents, but the one defined by server architecture.
 For North Americans, the “Unified Digital Frontier” creates a legal paradox: Canadian data frequently resides on U.S. soil, subject to U.S. law, while U.S. entities operate within Canadian digital infrastructure.
-This log audits the reality of Digital Sovereignty and why “Privacy” is an insufficient defense without jurisdictional clarity.

 1. The Server-Stack Border